 Subject Source: Library Of Congress Subject Headings

 Found in 4 Collections and/or Records:

-Scope and Content note This collection is composed of the single, handwritten diary of William G. Rhoads.
-The first pages ask a series of questions concerning moral behavior and manners, which Rhoads subsequently answers in each entry.
+Overview The first pages of William G. Rhoads's diary ask a series of questions concerning moral behavior and manners, which Rhoads subsequently answers in each entry.
 Entries also detail Rhoads's apprenticeship as a book keeper, social calls, and Quaker meetings he attended.

 Overview Letters; diaries; genealogical material; land grants signed by Presidents John Tyler, Martin Van Buren, and Franklin Pierce; and other papers of the Updegraff family, mainly those of David B. Updegraff, which provide a picture of Quakerism in 19th-century Ohio.

 Dates: 1810-1929; Majority of material found within 1810 - 1896